ONE MONTH TOTAL BODY HOME WORKOUT ROUTINE

 - It is totally possible to get a complete total body workout at home with no equipment.
 Since some people might not have access to a gym, I’ve created not just one home workout, but a complete month long bodyweight routine you can do at home.

-- This one-month routine is comprised of two workouts, each of which have options for beginners and advanced.
+- This one-month routine is comprised of two home workouts without equipment to build muscle, each of which have options for beginners and advanced.

 - Each of the workouts will focus on 6 major functions: Lower Body Anterior Chain, Upper Body Upper Push, Lower Body Posterior Chain, Upper Body Pull, Abdominal Circuit, and a Corrective Exercise.